victorhqc/min-vid/README.md

 ## Usage

-Once the addon is installed you are able to launch Min Vid from the overlay icon over videos on YouTube and Vimeo.
+Once the add-on is installed you are able to launch Min Vid from the overlay icon over videos on YouTube and Vimeo.

 You can also launch Min Vid by right clicking on a video link and